michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0097.md

 ### Definition
 - n: a person of subnormal intelligence
 ### Family
-idiot: idiocy, idiotic, idiots+;idiocy: idiocies;idiotic: idiotically
+- idiot: idiocy, idiotic, idiots+
+- idiocy: idiocies
+- idiotic: idiotically
 ### Examples
 - “I want to be here.
 I’m not an idiot,” he said Monday.
 - John Tortorella sprays Champagne in eyes of every idiot reporter.